Mikejo5000/vsts-docs-pr/docs/boards/queries/adhoc-vs-managed-queries.md

 You have two ways to perform work item searches: adhoc and managed.
-You perform adhoc queries using the work item search box (shown below), whereas you perform managed queries using the built-in search function available from the **Work>Queries** page.
+You perform adhoc queries using the work item search box (shown below), whereas you perform managed queries using the built-in search function available from the **Boards>Queries** page.

 ![Search Work Items Text Box](_img/using-queries-search-box-ts.png)